leonidps/hello-world/README.md

 # hello-world
-just another repository
+just another repository.
-Try to do some action
+Try to do some action.
+Second action added.